TheAnirudhAsh/Video-Games/README.txt

 Hello!
 Welcome to my Github.

-You will find a Python3 script in this repository which shows a basic analysis I conducted on a video games data set I found on Kaggle.
+You will find a Python3 script in this repository which shows a basic exploratory data analysis I conducted on a video games data set I found on Kaggle.